kennylbj/pairlist-filter/README.md

 ## Description

-A pairlist filter to generate whitelist or blacklist for freqtrade
+A pairlist filter to generate whitelist or blacklist for Freqtrade

 ## Installation